15r10nk/inline-snapshot/docs/categories.md

 !!! info
-    The main reason for the different categories is to make the changes in the **fix** category as small as possible.
+    The main reason for the different categories is to make the number of changes in the **fix** category as small as possible.
     The changes in the **fix** category are the only changes which change the value of the snapshots and should be reviewed carefully.